--We will require additional material, which is due within two weeks of notification.

--You will be invited to apply for The Sustainability Project, a three-year capacity building program. -We will schedule an interview with you and ask for references who can speak to the group's work.
+- -We will require additional material, which is due within two weeks of notification. - -We will schedule an interview with you and ask for references who can speak to the group's work.
 Decisions on grant awards are usually made within four months of the initial deadline.